savedra1/clipse/README.md

 clipse -clear         # Wipe all clipboard history and current system clipboard value

-clipse keep           # Keep the TUI open after selecting an item to copy
+clipse keep           # Keep the TUI open after selecting an item to copy (useful for debugging)

 clipse -kill          # Kill any existing background processes